-- A. Review all applications for the Flood Hazard Development Permit to assure that proposed developments are reasonably safe from flooding and to determine that all pertinent requirements of Article VI (Development Standards) have been, or will be met; - B. Utilize, in the review of all Flood Hazard Development Permit applications: - 1. the base flood and floodway data contained in the "Flood Insurance Study Cumberland County, Maine," as described in Article I; - 2. in special flood hazard areas where base flood elevation and floodway data are not provided, the Code Enforcement Officer shall obtain, review, and reasonably utilize any base flood elevation and floodway data from federal, state, or other technical sources, including information obtained pursuant to Article III.H.1.b.(1); Article VI.M.; and Article IX.D., in order to administer Article VI of this Ordinance; and, - 3. when the community establishes a base flood elevation in a Zone A by methods outlined in Article III.H.1.b.(1), the community shall submit that data to the Maine Floodplain Management Program. - C. Make interpretations of the location of boundaries of special flood hazard areas shown on the maps described in Article I of this Ordinance; - D. In the review of Flood Hazard Development Permit applications, determine that all necessary permits have been obtained from those federal, state, and local government agencies from which prior approval is required by federal or state law, including but not limited to Section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S.C.
-1344; - E. Notify adjacent municipalities, the Department of Environmental Protection, and the Maine Floodplain Management Program prior to any alteration or relocation of a water course and submit copies of such notifications to the Federal Emergency Management Agency; - F. If the application satisfies the requirements of this Ordinance, approve the issuance of one of the following Flood Hazard Development Permits, based on the type of development: - 1.
-A two-part Flood Hazard Development Permit for elevated structures.
-Part I shall authorize the applicant to build a structure to and including the first horizontal floor only above the base flood level.
-At that time the applicant shall provide the Code Enforcement Officer with an "under construction" Elevation Certificate completed by a Professional Land Surveyor based on the Part I permit construction for verifying compliance with the elevation requirements of Article VI, paragraphs H., I., J., or R. Following review of the Elevation Certificate data, which shall take place within 72 hours of receipt of the application, the Code Enforcement Officer shall issue Part II of the Flood Hazard Development Permit.
-Part II shall authorize the applicant to complete the construction project; or,
+- A. Review all applications for the flood hazard development permit to assure that proposed developments are reasonably safe from flooding and to determine that all pertinent requirements of § 106-6 (Development standards) have been or will be met. - B. Utilize, in the review of all flood hazard development permit applications: - (1) the base flood and floodway data contained in the "Flood Insurance Study City of Saco York County, Maine," as described in § 106-1-; - (2) in special flood hazard areas where base flood elevation and floodway data are not provided, the Code Enforcement Officer shall obtain, review and reasonably utilize any base flood elevation and floodway data from federal, state or other technical sources, including information obtained pursuant to §§ 106-3H(1)(b)[1], 106-6KM and § 106-9D, in order to administer § 106-6 of this chapter-; and, - (3) Wwhen the community establishes a base flood elevation in a Zone A by methods outlined in § 106-3H(1)(b)[1], the community shall submit that data to the Maine Floodplain Management Program in the State Planning Office. - C. Make interpretations of the location of boundaries of special flood hazard areas shown on the maps described in § 106-1 of this chapter. - D. In the review of flood hazard development permit applications, determine that all necessary permits have been obtained from those federal, state and local government agencies from which prior approval is required by federal or state law, including but not limited to Section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S.C. § 1344. - E. Notify adjacent municipalities, the Department of Environmental Protection and the Maine Floodplain Management Program in the State Planning Office prior to any alteration or relocation of a watercourse and submit copies of such notifications to the Federal Emergency Management Agency.